hpi-epic/pricewars/README.md

 git clone --recursive git@github.com:hpi-epic/pricewars.git
 ```

-Build docker images and containers with the following command (you might need to run `sudo usermod -aG docker $USER` on some Linux platforms).
+Build docker images and containers with the following command.
+Read [this](https://docs.docker.com/install/linux/linux-postinstall/) for running docker as non-root user on Linux.
 Bring a fast internet line and some time.
 This can take up to 30 minutes to finish.